katia317/CSO/README.md

 ## Community Integrated Living Arrangement (CILA)
 Flexible service arrangement for individuals with a developmental disability that focuses on the service needs of the individual in his or her home or a community setting where eight or fewer individuals with disabilities live together.
 CILAs are licensed by the State.

+## Community Living Facility (CLF)
+Serves Adult Waiver participants in a licensed residential setting.
+A Community Living Facility is not a nursing or medical facility and, to be eligible under the waiver, serves no more than 16 adults.
+There are 9 CLFs in the state.
+CLF are residential settings that provide guidance, supervision, training and other assistance to adults with disabilities.
+The goal of community living is to help residents move into more independent living arrangements and stay engaged in society.
+Community living facilities can be houses or apartments that offer semi-independence and personal freedom to residents.

 ## Conflict of Interest Free Case Management
 The Federal government regulations require states to separate case management from service delivery.
 Case management cannot be done by someone who: is a relative of the person served, is a direct provider of service, has a financial interest in a provider, or is employed by a provider.
 Case managers perform eligibility determinations, develop the Personal Plan, help families find providers, and monitor services.